geeklore/detect-cache/README.md

 # Detect Cache

-A plugin created for the PHP class at the Automattic Grand Meetup 2017.
+A plugin by Shane Eckert.
+Created during the Automattic Grand Meetup 2017.

 Plugin checks for caching in three ways.
 1. Plugin checks the site's HTTP headers for caching directives, load balancers, proxies and proxy services like CloudFlare.